The Last for the Best

 How could we not be sad?
 How could we not mourn or grieve?
 How are we to look at life and death?
 We talked in the very first week of our journey through Corinthians about the follower of Christ looking at everything in the light of the cross.
 We talked about picturing a stained-glass cross in a window through which the sun comes and bathes everything in its light.
 This is still a good image.
 As we come to the end we’re presented with a new image.
 Imagine a window frame through which we see the world, through which we see the events of our lives and our deaths too.
 On the left hand side of the frame, we have a cross.
 On the right hand side, we have resurrection life, resurrection bodies.
 Paul presents this frame in two verses in what must be one of the most concise presentations of the gospel message, the good news message.
 Here is the news:

 For I handed on to you as of first importance what I had received: that Christ died for our sins in accordance with the scriptures, and that he was buried, and that he was raised on the third day in accordance with the scriptures.
 It’s so simple that a child can understand it.
-It’s so profound that it we could live 10,000 lifetimes and never come to a full understanding of it.
+It’s so profound that we could live 10,000 lifetimes and never come to a full understanding of it.
 May God grant that we’re ever more coming to a deeper understanding of it.
 Our faith does not shy away from any human situation.
 Christ died.
 Christ was buried.
 It reminds me of one of the most famous opening lines in French literature.
 “Aujourd’hiu, Mama est morte.”
 Camus, like most existentialist, look existence squarely in the face.
 Respect to them for that – too often it doesn’t happen in a world full of distractions and entertainment and things to keep our attention diverted or keep us out of our minds and hearts and souls.
 Today, Maman died.
 There is a finality about this.
 Christ died.
 Christ was buried.
 There’s a finality about burial which anyone knows about who has attended a burial.
 No wonder people don’t want to do such things.

 There is a seeming finality to watching someone tamp down soil over a grave.
 I say “seeming” because of course, it’s not final at all.
-This is why we stand there as followers of Christ with our head raised.
+This is why we stand there as followers of Christ with our heads raise.
 There are some words from Jesus in Luke 21 where Jesus is talking to his followers about distressing times.
 Times of geo-political distress and upheaval.
 Jesus talks about people fainting from fear.
 The words apply very well I think to whatever kind of distress we may be in.
 Jesus says “Now when these things begin to take place, stand up and raise your heads…” Jesus tells them be alert at all times, praying.
 Treasure the hope that is ours deep in the centre of our being.